MissDejavu/bci-video-player/README.md

 The application consists of a web frontend based on Vue.js and a backend system written with node.js.

-The backend code is heavily influenced by https://github.com/dashersw/brain-bits.
+The backend code builds on the amazing project: https://github.com/dashersw/brain-bits.

 # Frontend